hashcloak/Meson/docs/docs/docs.md

   hashcloak/meson:master
 ```

-It is important that the ipv4 address you use is reachable by the authority node.
+It is important that the IPv4 address you use is reachable by the authority node.
 To look at the logs see [Logs](#log-files)

 #### Currency Service for the Provider

-A service is synonymous to a Katzenpost plugin.
+A service is the capability of a Katzenpost plugin.
 Each Katzenpost plugin has a capability that is advertised to the mixnet during each epoch.
-In the `katzentpost.toml` fie of the provider node, there is a section that has the `CBORPluginsKaetzchen` configuration.
+In `katzentpost.toml` of the provider node, there is a section called `CBORPluginsKaetzchen`.
 This is where the different services can be configured.

 ```toml
 # katzenpost.toml